heissonwillen/gatekeeper/docs/content/userguide/_index.md

       - --resources=headers=x-some-header:somevalue,x-other-header:othervalue
 ```

-traefik forward-auth configuration when you WANT to redirect user to authentication
+Traefik forward-auth configuration when you WANT to redirect user to authentication
 server by gatekeeper (useful for e.g. frontend application authentication).
 Please be
 aware that in this mode you need to forward headers X-Forwarded-Host, X-Forwarded-Uri, X-Forwarded-Proto, from
 front proxy to gatekeeper.
 You can find more complete example [here](https://github.com/gogatekeeper/gatekeeper/blob/master/e2e/k8s/manifest_test_forwardauth.yml).